East Linton railway station: Services

 On Monday to Fridays, ScotRail provides five trains per day to Edinburgh and six per day to Dunbar.
 TransPennine Express also provide five trains per day to Newcastle (one of which extends to Liverpool Lime Street), with a sixth train which operates as far as Berwick-upon-Tweed, and five trains per day to Edinburgh.

 On Saturdays, there are four ScotRail and seven TransPennine Express services to Edinburgh.
 In the other direction, there are five ScotRail services to Dunbar, five TransPennine Express services to Newcastle, and two TransPennine Express services to Berwick-upon-Tweed.

 On Sundays, there are four TransPennine Express services to Edinburgh, four to Newcastle, and one to Berwick-upon-Tweed.
 ScotRail services do not call at East Linton on Sundays.

-The frequency on services is uneven, meaning that there are gaps of between fifteen minutes and five hours between trains depending on the time of day.
+The frequency on services is uneven, meaning that there are variable gaps between services depending on the time of day.